-2012 Annual Report
+Annual Report 2013

 The Somalia NGO Consortium promotes information sharing, cooperation and joint advocacy initiatives amongst local and international NGOs working in Somalia and Somaliland through the following activities:

-- Facilitate or support advocacy initiatives, including raising public awareness of programming in Somalia, on behalf of the membership
+Facilitates and supports advocacy initiatives, including raising public awareness of programming in Somalia, on behalf of the membership

-- Ensure synergy of Consortium objectives and activities with the NGO Safety Programme (NSP), providing specialised, coordinated and focused security management support to reduce risks posed to personnel and assets
+Ensures synergy of Consortium objectives and activities with the NGO Safety Programme (NSP), providing specialised, coordinated and focused security management support to reduce risks posed to personnel and assets

 Who, What, Where